ISO Contact Information

 Monday – Friday: 9 am to 7 pm

-F-1 Student Visa, SEVIS & I-20
+F-1 Student Visa, SEVIS Fee Payment & I-20 for Dependents

 An F-1 student visa may be granted at a U.S consulate or embassy to an individual who is qualified to

 We highly recommend you to visit U.S. embassy or consulate in your home country web sites at http://www.usembassy.gov for directions of how to apply for a student visa that includes how to make an appointment for a visa interview in your home country.

 Maintaining F-1 Status

 Undergraduate (BFA, AA and Personal Enrichment) 12 units per academic term

 Graduate (MFA and Personal Enrichment) 9 units per academic term

 Only one online class might be counted towards the student's full time enrollment requirement.

 Students may be authorized to enroll in less than a full course of study, if they have pre-requisite issues or a medical condition that prevents full course enrollment or they are in their last semester and have not enough classes left to be enrolled full-time.
 Students must receive permission from our office prior to enrolling in a reduced course load or dropping below a full course of study.
 Failure to receive permission could jeopardize your immigration status.
 Students are eligible for a vacation term (usually the summer semester as it is optional).